It’s a new year—and a fresh start for sales! How can you kill it this year and blow your goals out of the water?

 It takes 21 days to form a habit, so here are some tips to incorporate into your daily routine.
 Before you know it—they will become second nature.
 In 2016, let’s say hello to new leads, and goodbye to air bubbles!

 - Schedule weekly calendar reminders to review all prospects and strategize how to move them along in the sales process.
-See MediaRadar’s previous blog post, “Top 8 Tips to Get Your Sales Email Read” for ideas, suggestions and best times of the day to reach your prospects.
+See MediaRadar’s blog post,“Top 5 Quick Ways to Get Your Sales Email Opened” for ideas, suggestions and best times of the day to reach your prospects.

 - Set aside time (at least three hours) each week for follow-up phone calls.
 Experiment with timing of calls, determine when you get the best response.
 However, according to InsideSales, you should call your prospects between 4pm-5pm or 8am-10am.